Untangling Rhetoric, Pathos, and Aesthetics in Data Visualization: Related Work

-There is prior work addressing affective dimensions and visual rhetoric in visualizations~\cite{lee-robbins_affective_2022, Kostelnick2008, Kostelnick2016, Campbell2019, Kennedy2018, lan2023affective, DIgnazioCatherine2020Df}.
-Lan et al. (2023), for example, systematically analyze projects and literature on affective visualizations and collect arguments around affective design~\cite{lan2023affective}.
-A study by Lee-Robbins \& Adar (2022) underscores the value of considering affective learning objectives in communicative visualizations, focusing on ethos, logos, and pathos.
+Prior work in the area of visualization also addresses affective dimensions and visual rhetoric~\cite{lee-robbins_affective_2022, Kostelnick2008, Kostelnick2016, Campbell2019, Kennedy2018, lan2023affective, DIgnazioCatherine2020Df}.
+Lan et al., for example, systematically analyze projects and literature on affective visualizations and collect arguments around affective design~\cite{lan2023affective}.
+A study by Lee-Robbins \& Adar underscores the value of considering affective learning objectives in communicative visualizations.
 It highlights the importance of incorporating emotions to influence behavior through visualizations, sparking discussions on emotional impact in modern visual communication~\cite{lee-robbins_affective_2022}.
-Lee-Robbins \& Adar's taxonomy provides a solid foundation, but we argue for a more detailed exploration of rhetorical devices in visualizations.
-Rhetorical devices commonly entail words or phrases used to convey meaning.
-Still, in this specific context, we extend the meaning to stylistic elements that can be used in data visualizations.
-A deeper understanding of rhetorical strategies allows data visualization designers to tailor their visuals to different audiences and contexts, ensuring that the information resonates and communicates effectively in various scenarios.
-In contrast, we also offer a definition of rhetoric and pathos, their relationship with aesthetics, and historical insights into their evolution.
+Lee-Robbins \& Adar's taxonomy provides a solid foundation.
+Still, we argue for a more detailed exploration of rhetorical strategies in visualizations, including working definitions within the context of data visualization.
+A deeper understanding of these strategies, as we aim for in this paper, allows data visualization designers to tailor their visualizations to different audiences and contexts.

-Data feminism~\cite{DIgnazioCatherine2020Df} discusses that knowledge can emerge in different ways and that emotions can help to better understand and remember data.
-Data feminism has acknowledged visualizations as a form of rhetoric.
-They address framing effects and critically illuminate the perceived neutrality of data~\cite{DIgnazioCatherine2020Df}.

-George Campbell's theory \textit{Philosophy of Rhetoric} (1776) functions as a framework for this paper's theoretical approach because it ranks among the most detailed~\cite{Campbell2008}.
-Like Aristotle, he states that emotional (i.e., pathos) and rational (i.e., ethos and logos) arguments must be balanced for a speaker to convince an audience.
-In doing so, Campbell refers both to Aristotle's rhetoric and, to a certain extent, to other theorists such as Edmund Burke~\cite{Kostelnick2016}.
-Campbell presents a rhetorical taxonomy of seven different circumstances that enable the emergence of emotional appeals.
-We elaborate on this framework and show via examples that designers of data visualizations today also use emotional appeals and visual rhetoric without explicitly identifying or pointing them out as such.
+The Tactical Technology Collective takes another interesting, more practical approach to these concepts.
+They explore how activists incorporate visual elements into their campaigns, with over 60 global examples demonstrating how visual information campaigns capture attention, convey narratives, and guide audiences through data-driven storytelling~\cite{visualpersuasion}.